Singing in a choir - what a great way to exercise the brain and the body, and meet other like-minded people, both

 including a concert in Coldstream featuring music by Benjamin Britten, Paul Mealor, Anton Bruckner,

 Over the last ten years we've sung in all the Borders Abbeys, Glasgow Cathedral, St Giles Cathedral in Edinburgh, Brinkburn Priory in Northumberland, Dunfermline Abbey, on the Isle of Arran, St Asaph Cathedral in North Wales and in Newcastle, Haddington and so many more local churches, village halls and other venues.

 Along the way we've raised well over £23,000 for national and local charities.

-This year, 2018 we've travelled to the Durham Dales to the "Cathedral of the Dales" at Romaldkirk in April, are contributed to the "St Mary's at 4" concert series in Haddington in June and are singing a "Dark Skies" concert at The Sill - the Northumberland National Park Visitor's Centre in December.
-For Christmas, in addition to our usual relaxed Eccles Christmas, we are for the first time contributing to the King's College, Cambridge style Festival of Nine Lessons and Carols in Coldstream.
+This year, 2018 we've travelled to the Durham Dales to the "Cathedral of the Dales" at Romaldkirk in April, contributed to the "St Mary's at 4" concert series in Haddington in June and are singing a "Dark Skies" concert at The Sill - the Northumberland National Park Visitor's Centre in December.
+For Christmas, in addition to our usual relaxed Eccles Christmas, we are for the first time contributing to a Festival of Nine Lessons and Carols in Coldstream.

 Additionally we are giving a number of local concerts in the Scottish Borders and north Northumberland.